EbrahimGhanbari/feel_good_mobile_app/README.md

 If you still get errors, see the FAQs further below.

-#### FAQs
+#### Error Message
-1. I get an error message Microsoft Visual C++ should be installed after running the pip commands.
+If you get an error message Microsoft Visual C++ should be installed after running the pip commands do the following:

-Solution: Download the Microsoft C++ Build Tools from https://visualstudio.microsoft.com/visual-cpp-build-tools/, install them, restart your computer, and then run again the three pip commands.
+Download the Microsoft C++ Build Tools from https://visualstudio.microsoft.com/visual-cpp-build-tools/, install them, restart your computer, and then run again the three pip commands.